CSE512-14W/a3-c1-bragg/README.md

 In the area charts, subdivisions are ordered alphebetically so that one can quickly find a specific district or crime group by name, rather than using color to get a sense of the aggregate trends.

+We also realized we needed to provide some information about what view the user is currently looking at, to prevent confusion.
+So everytime the user clicks on an area to filter the dataset, we update the title of the graph to reflect the current filter.

 ## Development Process

 Chris: